aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

   --name "cdkworkshop-lib"
 {{</highlight>}}

-This `projen new` command scaffold Projen awscdk-construct type project, with .projenrc.js file holding the Projen configurations.
+The '.projenrc.js' file holds the Projen configurations.

 Open the file `.projenrc.js` and make the following two changes.